Ben-PH/shader_brot/README.md

 - W to increase detail (decreases performance

 ### What's going on?
 At time of writing, it's a shader-powered mandelbrot-set renderer, with a per-frame refresh.
-My details

-#### Hardware

-- APU: Mesa DRI Intel(R) HD Graphics 520 (Skylake GT2)
-- CPU: Intel Core i5-6200U @ 4x 2.8GHz

-#### Fractal details

-- Iteration depth: variable
-- 64-bit precision
-- glsl version 440 core
-- resolution: appx.
-1920x1080
-- cpu usage: 20-25% CPU, with 50-75% of that on one core, the rest on other cores.